franck-benault/creditCardFraudDetection/README.md

 #### KNeigbors Classifier
 This algorithm does not perform well with the transactions and fraud detection data.
 The reason is that the number of records is clearly too high to be managed by this algorithm and the learning time is very high.
-Also the processing time is very slow.
+Also the prediction time is quite high.